curiousTauseef/nyla/nyla.solutions.core/README.md

 ##	Package: nyla.solutions.core.util
 ###	Config

 This class provides a central mechanism for applications to access key/value property settings and encrypted passwords.
-There are several ways to specify the configuration property file location.
+Developer can get access to environment variable, system Java properties and other property.
+It also supports type conversion from property strings to numbers, booleans and arrays.
+There are several ways to specify the configuration properties.

 	1. Add file config.properties to CLASSPATH.
 This file will be loaded as a Java resource bundle.
 	2. Add the JVM argument -Dconfig.properties where the value is equal to the location of the configuration file.